 What aspects of your service would you share with people who want to learn from you?

-from these experiences and how overtime this has impacted on the changing service.
-We are continually looking for opportunities to attend events and share our experience.
-Aspects of the service that we would be particularly keen to share would be: • Clarity and shared understanding of the model • Importance of jointly agreed data collection processes • Recruitment challenges and how we have addressed them • Impact of short term funding • Importance of collaborative working • Challenges in evaluation around cost savings • Commitment to this way of working
+We have been able to share our experiences of how the team was set up originally, how we have learned from these experiences and how overtime this has impacted on the changing service.
+We are continually looking for opportunities to attend events and share our experience, for example BPS conferences (2018/2019) Aspects of the service that we continue to share are: • Clarity and shared understanding of the model • Importance of jointly agreed data collection processes • Recruitment challenges and how we have addressed them • Impact of short term funding • Importance of collaborative working • Challenges in evaluation around cost savings • Commitment to this way of working

 How many people do you see?

 The service was originally commissioned to support 200 people.
 We are now taking referrals through the Chronic Fatigue Pathway and Psychiatric Liaison referrals.

 GPs refer patients into the service.
 We offer appointments at home, surgery or preferred place wherever is best for the patient.
 For patients who have difficulties around access, we will meet them with a professional they already know or family member.
 If patients have difficulty during appointments eg unwell, under influence of alcohol etc, the team member will discuss with them what support they need and facilitate another meeting if necessary.
 All new referrals are discussed by the team at the weekly meeting and triaged with the most appropriate professionals.
 Primary issues will influence who is the lead clinician eg if it is mental health issues- it is more likely to be a psychologist that the physio.
 Assessment is often multi-disciplinary and can last over a few appointments and may involve liaison with other professionals, family members etc